• Thu, April 23, 2026

 Onshore production, although representing a smaller share of the national total, shows a consistent recovery trajectory.
 The study estimates that it will reach 296 barrels of oil equivalent per day in 2035, peaking at 332 in 2034 – representing a 28% growth compared to 2024.

-"The growing participation of independent producers, which could exceed 60% of onshore production by 2035, reflects the impact of public policies such as royalty reductions, the extension of concession contracts, and Petrobras' divestment program, which have boosted the revitalization of mature fields and stimulated regional development," states the Ministry of Mines and Energy (MME).
+"The growing participation of independent producers, which could exceed 60% of onshore production by 2035, reflects the impact of public policies such as royalty reductions, the extension of concession contracts, and the divestment program of..."
+Petro"Brazilian initiatives have driven the revitalization of mature fields and stimulated regional development," states the Ministry of Mines and Energy.

 The complete study of the Oil and Natural Gas Production Notebook of the PDE 2035 is available for public consultation here. link.